Frank D. Lanterman: Personal life

 Frank Lanterman never married and lived for sixteen years at the Senator Hotel in Sacramento with occasional visits back to his home in La Cañada, California.
 He had a favorite brown suit which he wore week in and week out until, one day, it became so threadbare that it had to be replaced.
 The next day, Lanterman entered the Assembly wearing checked trousers and a navy blazer.
 At the close of the session, the speaker announced, "We close this session in memory of Frank Lanterman’s brown suit."
 When he retired in 1978, Lanterman was third on the Assembly's seniority list.

-Frank Lanterman was very active in his hometown of La Cañada Flintridge, California.
+Frank Lanterman was active in his hometown of La Cañada Flintridge, California.
 He was involved with the La Cañada Congregational Church (formerly the Church of the Lighted Window) and its musical program.
 He also helped start the La Cañada Valley Chamber of Commerce in 1938 as a successor to the original LC Valley Improvement Association that had been formed in 1912.
 Frank Lanterman was honored as La Cañada's Citizen of the Year in 1959.
 His La Cañada home, the Lanterman House, is a historic site listed on the National Register of Historic Places since 1995.
 It is open to visitors several days a week throughout the year.

+Lanterman also purchased the "Mighty Wurlitzer" organ that was originally installed in 1929 at the San Francisco Fox Theatre.
+The theater closed in 1963 and was set to be demolished.
+Lanterman purchased the organ in 1963 to save it and had it installed in his home in La Cañada.
+(That "Mightiest of Mighty Wurlitzers" was relocated to the Hollywood El Capitan Theatre in 1991.)